BagToad/Auto-Hide-Zendesk-Composer/README.md

 -   Click [here](https://raw.githubusercontent.com/BagToad/Auto-Hide-Zendesk-Composer/main/auto-hide-composers.user.js) to directly import the script.

 Having trouble importing?
 Not to worry.
 You can manually copy and paste [the script](https://github.com/BagToad/Auto-Hide-Zendesk-Composer/blob/main/auto-hide-composers.user.js) into a new user script in your user script manager.

+## More Zendesk Automations

+Do you work with long tickets?
+Check out my other app to aggregate links in Zendesk tickets - [Zendesk Link Collector](https://github.com/BagToad/Zendesk-Link-Collector)!